What Is Lower Eyelid Surgery?

 Fat Transposition: Why We Don't Just Remove the Fat

-Fat transposition uses a tissue-preserving approach.
+Fat transposition takes a fundamentally different approach.
 The herniated fat is not removed — it is repositioned.
 Released from the septum and draped over the orbital rim into the tear trough depression, it fills the hollow while simultaneously flattening the bag above.
-The goal is to reduce the bag, soften the hollow, and preserve needed volume.
+One procedure.
+Two problems solved.
+No volume lost.

 Fat Removal — Traditional